About your photographer

 Our wedding is a midweek shindig and we don’t need many hours of coverage.
 Can you still work with us?

 Of course!
-I don’t offer packages, only custom quotes.
-I can work around pretty much any length of wedding with a 2-hour minimum.
+I have a Monday-Friday City Hall and elopement package which includes 3 hours of coverage and a coffee-table book.
 If yours is a super short wedding, don’t worry, I might still be able to do something for you, just get in touch!

-Currently I will deliver images to you in about a month from the time of your wedding.
-I try very hard to get your images delivered to you within a month.
-I like exceeding expectations!
+I will deliver images to you within a month from the time of your wedding.
+I try very hard to get your images delivered to you within this timescale.
+The estimated wait is more as a buffer for me in case of family emergencies or a heavy backlog.
+It has never actually taken me that long.

-Editing or post-production simply means turning the raw materials (literally, my RAW files), into the final images you see.
-This means everything from straightening and correcting lens distortions, to removing signs and distracting backgrounds using Photoshop, to applying my unique preset in Lightroom.
-Most of the real legwork is color, exposure and white balance correction.
-Each photograph is lovingly hand edited by me and this often takes frequent rounds of revision as they also need to look cohesive as a set.
+Editing or post-production simply means turning my RAW files into the jpegs you will receive, using Adobe Lightroom and Photoshop.
+This means everything from correcting lens distortions, to removing distracting backgrounds, to color & exposure tweaking.
+Each photograph is lovingly hand-edited in-house.
+Editing takes frequent rounds of revision as images must look cohesive as a set.

 Can we pay less and have no editing?
 Or can we have all the files and choose the best ourselves?

 Editing style is part of what makes each photographer unique.
 You can take a RAW file and do a million different things to it, like make it moody and super-sharpened, or airy and filmic – that’s how powerful image processing software has become.
-What you are paying a photographer for is the final work of art, not simply what comes out after clicking the shutter button.
-Asking for all the RAW files or the unedited jpegs is like asking your baker for the leftover sugar and flour that went into the cake you bought…!
-I select all the viable images from your wedding, so you can rest assured no gems have been left on the digital cutting room floor.
+What you are paying a photographer for is the final work of art.
+I work with every viable image from your wedding.

 Fine image retouching, like the request you mention, isn’t included.
-This is a job for a trained retoucher, of which I am not one!
-However if you are very self-conscious that can be arranged for a fee as it will need to be outsourced… if you really can’t love your arms/ thighs/ belly/ nose just as they are.
+This is a job for a trained retoucher.
+However these requests can be arranged for a fee on a per-image basis as it will need to be outsourced.
+I do take care of some minor retouching at my own discretion, such as removing unsightly signs and trash cans.

 How many images will I receive?

-I am a firm believer in quality over quantity and I try not to make a selling point out of how many images I produce – because that would be emphasizing the wrong thing.
-What I strive for is quality which is something that only a talented wedding photographer can provide.
-Generally speaking, clients will receive about 50 images per hour of photography coverage.
+I am a firm believer in quality over quantity and I try not to make a selling point out of how many images I produce.
+What I strive for is quality which speaks for itself.
+Generally speaking, clients will receive about 50-75 images per hour of photography coverage.

 Do I receive copyrights to the photos?

-Most of my clients won’t require full copyrights buyout which is a considerable expense and is only for those who are extremely concerned about their privacy, For such clients, I offer full buyout of copyrights to the images, with details available on request.
+The copyright remains with the photographer.
+Most of my clients won’t require full copyrights buyout which is a considerable expense and is only for those who are extremely concerned about their privacy, For such clients, I do offer full buyouts, with details available on request.
 For the vast majority of clients, a copyrights buyout won’t be necessary or appropriate.

-You’ll receive a print release as standard which means you have the right to print the images and in fact use them in any way you wish (social media, online albums, your LinkedIn profile, printed on a coffee mug) – just not for advertising or commercial purposes.
-You may want to submit your wedding photographs to a wedding blog.
-The editors will inform you this requires my written consent, which I’m more than happy to give!
+You’ll have the right to print the images and use them in any way you wish (social media, online albums, your LinkedIn profile, on a coffee mug) – just not for commercial purposes.
+You may want to submit your wedding photographs to a wedding blog, which I would absolutely encourage!
+I would be more than happy to submit my photography myself, as sometimes that’s required.

 Isn’t this FAQ getting kinda long?